KurtzmanLab/SSTMap/_posts/2017-06-06-getting-started.md

 date: 2017-06-06
 published: true
 ---
 The main requirement for installation of `SSTMap` is the anaconda python distribution.
 If you are not familiar with Anaconda, please have a look at [continuum.io/why-anaconda](https://www.continuum.io/why-anaconda).
+SSTMap is implemented in python 2.7, so if you do not have the anaconda installation, downlaod the anaconda for python 2.7, as shown below.
+Altenratively, if you have a an anaconda installation for python 3.6, you can create a python 2.7 enviornment to run sstmap.

 <!--more-->
 For instructions on how to download and install Anaconda, please go to [Anaconda Download page](https://www.continuum.io/downloads).